JBBongalos-LPU/BDAT04-2026_T1/prelim-assessment/eliah-sanchez/README.md

 One subfolder per student.
 Submit only into your own.

-Test I draft and Test II task sheets are collected in the room.
-The polished essay and prompt log are due **Sunday 12 September, 12:00 NN**.

-# Preliminary Assessment — Week 5

-**BDAT04 Fundamentals of Data Warehousing · Saturday 12 September 2026**

-One subfolder per student.
-Submit only into your own.

 Test I draft, Test II task sheets and the TMDL export are handed in before you leave the room.
 The polished essay and prompt log are due **today, 12 September, 12:00 NN**.